pingcap-inc/tidb-proxysql-integration/step-by-step-integration.md

 ### 3.1 Simple Introduction to ProxySQL Configuration

 ProxySQL uses a separate port for configuration management and another port for proxying.
-We call the entry point for configuration management **_ProxySQL Admin interface_** and the entry point for proxying **_ProxySQL Proxy interface_**.
+We call the entry point for configuration management **_ProxySQL Admin interface_** and the entry point for proxying **_ProxySQL MySQL interface_**.

 - **_ProxySQL Admin interface_**: Read-write access users can log in locally only.
 Read-only users can log in remotely.
 The default port is `6032`, default read-write user name is `admin`, password is `admin`.
 And default read-only user name is `radmin`, password is `radmin`.
-- **_ProxySQL Proxy interface_**: Used as a proxy to forward SQL to the configured service.
+- **_ProxySQL MySQL interface_**: Used as a proxy to forward SQL to the configured service.

 ![proxysql config flow](/doc-assert/proxysql_config_flow.png)